topjohnwu/magisk-module-installer/README.md

 ## Systemless Substratum (Legacy/Layers Mode)
- A Magisk module which allows installation of Substratum modules in legacy/root mode systemlessly.
+ A Magisk module which allows installation of Substratum themes in legacy/root mode systemlessly.

  The new Substratum OVM mode works systemlessly but requires support for it in the ROM.